 As we share our own knowledge, teaching, learning, and research practices within this University may we also pay respect to the knowledge embedded forever within the Aboriginal Custodianship of Country.

-At the National Museum of Australia's website access teaching resources based on the Museums collection: including multimedia, Primary sources; curriculum links, classroom activities and units of work.
+At the National Museum of Australia's website access Encounters teaching resources based on the Museums collection: including primary sources; curriculum links, classroom activities and units of work.

 More Reconciliation links